ShiftyChesh/RoR2_Skin_Replacement/README.md

 ### Tools Used
 Blender 2.8+

 Unity 2018.4.16f1

 [RoR2-BlenderScripts](https://github.com/KingEnderBrine/-RoR2-BlenderScripts/tree/master/CharacterScripts)

 ### Editing Tricks
-This heading is for listing some of the convenient tricks to make Bledner editing easier.
+This heading is for listing some of the convenient shortcuts to make Blender editing easier.
-F2 - rename selected
+- F2 - rename selected
-turn on X-axis mirroring to move bones on both sides of the character turn on X-axis mirroring to have identical bone roll on both sides. (these are separate options) Space - starts/stops animation (to see if the model moves right)
+- turn on X-axis mirroring to move bones on both sides of the character
+- turn on X-axis mirroring to have identical bone roll on both sides. (these are separate options)